EXCLUSIVE-India lake that flooded was poised to get early warning system

 The monitoring devices were supposed to send data to authorities, but the camera lost power for an unknown reason in late September, according to a source at the Swiss embassy, which supported the project.

 As climate change warms high mountain regions, many communities are facing dangerous glacial lake outburst floods (GLOFs).
-Lakes holding water from melted glaciers can overfill after heavy rain and burst, sending torrents rushing down mountain valleys.
+Lakes holding water from melted glaciers can overfill and burst, sending torrents rushing down mountain valleys.

 More than 200 such lakes now pose a very high hazard to Himalayan communities in India, Pakistan, China, Nepal and Bhutan, according to 2022 research.